johnmasonyxe/files/AC.md

 + add capcha to assert that a user is human

 ### testing
-- ui should have tests that ensure functionality is working as intended (100% coverage not expected)
++ ui should have tests that ensure functionality is working as intended (100% coverage not expected)
 + tested logic functions
-- tested view components
++ tested view components (tested subset of components to display basic proficiency)
 - stretch - programatically test lib components to ensure they handle malicious input
 + tests for api not required

 ## the api